 “Don’t be mad.
 You’re fine.
 It’s just a broken cookie.”
 (You’re too sensitive; ignore your anger.)

 In isolation, none of these statements will do much damage.
-But the meanings behind them, when repeated over time, certainly can.
+But the meanings behind them, when repeated over time, certainly can cause emotional trauma.
 The underlying messages are:

 - Painful feelings bad, positive feelings good.